yjh0410/PyTorch_YOLO-Family/README.md

 The FPS of all YOLO detectors are measured on a one 2080ti GPU with 640 × 640 size.

 # Visualization
-I visualize some detection results whose score is over 0.3 on VOC 2007 test:
+I will upload some visualization results:

 ## YOLOv1